shurankain/wifi-info-app/README.md

 ## Important note

-Should work in Linux and MacOS systems, not Windows
+Should work on new MacOS systems, not Windows or Linux

 ## How to run this app: